 Hot air balloons are registered aircraft which follow FAA safety and maintenance standards, just like a commercial airliner.
 All balloon pilots are licensed and trained according to rigorous standards, and specific safety mechanisms and equipment are required for every flight.
-Our pilots routinely attend Safety Seminars and Continued Education programs.
+Our pilots routinely attend safety seminars and continuing education programs.

 Safely launching and flying a hot air balloon typically requires two crew members.
 Duties of the crew include putting together and setting up the balloon, following the hot air balloon in our chase vehicle, talking with landowners and getting permission to land the hot air balloon on their property, and making sure the property is left as it was originally found.

-At our max altitude, the temperature will only be a few degrees lower.
-Fortunately, you’ll have the heat of the burner to make up the difference.
-Wear comfortable, non-open toed shoes and comfortable clothing.
+At our maximum altitude, the temperature is only a few degrees lower than on the ground.
+Fortunately, you have the heat of the burner to make up the difference.
+Wear comfortable, closed-toe shoes and comfortable clothing.
 You want to be able to easily and comfortably get in and out of the basket.
 Dress in layers.
-Mornings can be chilly in the desert but it warms up fast.
+Mornings can be chilly, but it warms up fast.
 Winter evenings cool off fast at sunset.
-Light jackets, Sweaters and Hoodies are all good to have but not always necessary to wear.
+Light jackets, sweaters, and hoodies are all good to have but not always necessary to wear.

-Our Pilots and crew are not trained medical professional and cannot judge any medical condition as safe for flight.
+Our pilots and crew are not trained medical professionals and cannot judge any medical condition as safe for flight.
 We must be notified before the flight of any possible medical condition which would be cause for concern.
 Such conditions may include but are not limited to:

-- Requirement for oxygen breathing equipment, kidney machines, etc.
+- Requiring oxygen breathing equipment, kidney machines, etc.

 - Inability to stand for extended periods, reliance on a walker/cane, etc.

-In most cases, we should be able to accommodate the passenger in question; however, we need to know what limitations may be present so we can plan for a safe experience.
+In most cases, we should be able to accommodate the passenger in question; however, we need to know what limitations may be present so we can inform the passenger about ballooning including landing so we can plan for a safe experience.
 If in doubt, consult your physician about the suitability of a balloon flight.
 Keep in mind the possible landing conditions that may be experienced.

 Seasonal meeting times apply because ballooning is best just after sunrise and just before sunset.
 That is when the air is the coolest and calmest.

-Use this to plan your event.
-Please allow 3 1/2 to 4 hours hours for your sunrise event.
+Use this guide to plan your event.
+Please allow three and a half to four hours for your sunrise experience.

-Use this to plan your event.
-Please allow 3 1/2 hours for your sunset event.
+Use this guide to plan your event.
+Please allow three and a half hours for your sunset experience.